+Prebyte (9E) and Opcode in

+Hexadecimal 9E60 6 HCS08 Cycles

+NEG Instruction Mnemonic

-Prebyte (9E) and Opcode in Hexadecimal Number of Bytes | 9E60 6 NEG Instruction Mnemonic Addressing Mode
+Number of Bytes 3 SF 1 Addressing Mode

 The multi-purpose clock generator (MCG) module provides several clock source choices for the MCU.
 The module contains a frequency-locked loop (FLL) and a phase-locked loop (PLL) that are controllable by either an internal or an external reference clock.
 The module can select either of the FLL or PLL clocks, or either of the internal or external reference clocks as a source for the MCU system clock.
 Whichever clock source is chosen, it is passed through a reduced bus divider which allows a lower output clock frequency to be derived.
 The MCG also controls an external oscillator (XOSC) for the use of a crystal or resonator as the external reference clock.